Kannan-Marimuthu/ReplatformingWorkshop/README.md

 ![](https://github.com/rm511130/ReplatformingWorkshop/blob/master/map_route.jpg)

 - Now let's take a look at the container(s) running your Chess App.
 You will need to _ssh_ into _elvmjt025_, a VM that has been loaded with the _CF CLI_ and has permission to ssh into PCF containers.
 Follow the example shown below executing the same commands but using your own username instead of _smithc52_.
+The last step in the sequence below is a _watch_ command - leave it running and proceed to the next step.

 ````
 ssh your_username@elvmjt025